8.5 Developing cultural and creative competences

 On this page

-Cultural classes are part of the formal educational system of Republic of Macedonia.
+Cultural classes are part of the formal educational system of the Republic of Macedonia.
 The educational programs for primary schools (age from 6 to 14) include obligatory art classes: plastic arts and music each year.
 These classes are also part of the first year of educational programmes in high schools (age from 15 to 18).
-The schools are often proposing extra-curriculum activities in art and culture: orchestra, choir, dance and fine arts, which are optional activities outside regular classes.
+The schools are often proposing extracurricular activities in art and culture: orchestra, choir, dance and fine arts, which are optional activities outside regular classes.

 Macedonia also offers formal high-schools in the field of culture (age from 15 to 18).
 Music, dance and applied art high-schools are offering four-year education in the related fields.
 The dance and applied art high-school only exist in Skopje and there are several music high-schools in some bigger towns in Macedonia (for example Tetovo, Bitola, Stip).

 According to the Curricula of Music Education for the First Year VET School (Наставна програма Музичка уметност, I година средно стручно образование), the program objectives are:

 - the student acquires knowledge about the history of music;

 - To understand elements of the stylistic characteristics of music in every period of its historical development;

 - To get acquainted with the life and work of the representatives of those periods;